cncf/glossary/content/en/automation.md

 ## How it helps

-Automation speeds up administration and configuration of environments thus requiring less man power.
+Automation speeds up administration and configuration of environments thus requiring less man power